Gestational diabetes

 • You have a parent, brother or sister with diabetes

-• Your ethnic background means you have a higher risk of developing diabetes (for example, having a South Asian, African-Caribbean or Middle Eastern background increases the likelihood)
+• Your ethnic background is linked to a higher risk of developing gestational diabetes (for example, having a South Asian, African-Caribbean or Middle Eastern background increases the likelihood)

 • You are over 40 years of age